 Look for the Loch Ness Monster at Loch Ness

-Loch Ness is the most famous loch in Scotland, mainly as the home of the mythical Loch Ness Monster, Nessie.
-Rumours of the creature’s existence began in the sixth century and curious travellers are still coming here to see if they can spot her.
-Aim your binoculars to the water and see if you can get a glimpse for yourself.
+Loch Ness is the most famous loch in Scotland, mainly for being home to the mythical Loch Ness Monster, Nessie.
+Rumours of the creature’s existence began in the sixth century, and curious travellers are still coming here to see if they can spot her.
+Aim your binoculars at the water and see if you can get a glimpse for yourself.

-Although, if the search for sea monsters isn’t your thing there’s plenty of other things to do in Loch Ness.
+Although if the search for sea monsters isn’t your thing, there are plenty of other things to do in Loch Ness.
 Why not enjoy a cruise on the loch or a visit to beautiful Drumnadrochit?

 Make sure to admire the stunning Urquhart Castle.
 Urquhart Castle is over 1000 years old and has seen some of the most dramatic chapters in Scotland’s history.
 From the castle grounds, you’ll get a spectacular view of the loch (and Nessie, if you’re lucky).